Caio Collet: 2020

 Collet would remain with R-ace GP for the 2020 season.
 His season started out in strong fashion, with three podiums in the first three races, which included his first Eurocup victory at the Imola Circuit.
 Though at the third round at the Nürburgring the Brazilian missed out on the podium altogether, as his former Renault stablemate Victor Martins took both wins.
-The next few rounds would see first and second-place finishes from Collet and Martins at Magny-Cours and Zandvoort respectively, however, at the Circuit de Barcelona-Catalunya the Frenchman was able to regain control of the championship with two victories.
+The next few rounds would see first and second-place finishes from Collet and Martins at Magny-Cours and Zandvoort respectively, however, at the Circuit de Barcelona-Catalunya, Martins was able to regain control of the championship with two victories.
 The seventh event of the season at Spa-Francorchamps was even worse for Collet's title hopes, as, for the first time in four rounds he didn't end up on the rostrum, whilst his rival did.
 In round eight at Imola Collet bounced back and won race one, but was taken out from second place on the first lap by David Vidales, losing more ground to the French ART driver.
-And although the Brazilian won race one at Hockenheim he wasn't able to get any closer to Martins in the standings, due to a mechanical issue in the second race.
+And although Collet won race one at Hockenheim, he wasn't able to get any closer to Martins in the standings, due to a mechanical issue in the second race.
 At the penultimate race of the season Martins clinched the title, with 44 points splitting Martins and Collet at the end of the year.